Canada Goose Chilliwack Bomber Review

 In our overall scoring, the Chilliwack is nothing special.
 Remember, though, that every product that makes it into an OutdoorGearLab review is an excellent product.
 Because we buy the products we test and dedicate many resources to our comparative testing regimen, we are quite selective.
 We keep tabs on the entire market and select only the best available.
 If we were to compile a scoring chart of the whole spectrum of available winter jackets, the Chilliwack Bomber's relative score would look very different.
 It would be near the top, with the only products beating it being the same products that surpass it in this select list.

 Canada Goose is known for making incredibly warm jackets.
 The associations are right there in the brand name.
 The Chilliwack isn't the warmest jacket they make, but it is still warmer than the most insulating products from some other companies.
-The Chilliwack is what we'd call a warm "all around" winter jacket.
+The Chilliwack is what we'd call a warm "all-around" winter jacket.
 For even the coldest climates, the Chilliwack Bomber is as insulating as you'll need for walking between transit modes and while taking the dog out to pee.
-For more extended forays into the coldest of climates, only the sibling (and Top Pick winning) Canada Goose Expedition Parka is warmer.

 The Best Buy The North Face McMurdo III Parka has a similar insulation thickness as the Chilliwack, but the cut of the McMurdo extends lower.
 Overall, therefore, we grant the McMurdo a slightly higher warmth score.
-The Chilliwack is warmer than the rest of the jackets we tested, including the Editors' Choice Arc'teryx Camosun.
+The Chilliwack is warmer than most of the jackets we tested.

 Canada Goose has made the Chilliwack protective enough.
 Incidentally, "Chilliwack" is a Canadian suburb of Vancouver, British Columbia.
 The external fabric is waterproof and thick.
 However, the plethora of seams and pockets, along with the fur-rimmed hood make it inappropriate for the wettest of conditions.
 Water will get through the seams and mat the fur.
 A jacket this warm is better suited to the coldest conditions anyway.
 Conditions in which liquid water is a distant proposition.